Skip to main content

 At about six a.m., Hadar called.
 Rockets were rising over the festival grounds, and within minutes thousands of Hamas gunmen were through the fence along the Gaza border.
 Come now.

 Ziadna drove toward Re'im.
 At the Sa'ad junction he came under fire; he saw a paraglider strafing the roads.
 People fleeing told him to turn around.
 'I had an option to go back,' he said later.
 'A weaker man may have done a U-turn.'
 He kept driving.
 At the grounds he loaded twenty-four terrified strangers into his fourteen-seat minibus on top of Hadar's group, and picked up a wounded couple on the way out — thirty people.
-Then he did what almost no other driver on that road could do: he left the road.
+Then he left the road.
 Years of driving the region had taught him its dirt tracks, and he took the minibus out through the fields, avoiding the main route where fleeing festivalgoers were being ambushed in their cars.
 Other vehicles fell in behind him and followed his taillights out.
 At an Israeli checkpoint, police saw a Bedouin man driving an overloaded minibus and briefly suspected a hijacking — until his passengers shouted what he had done.
 He delivered them to Kibbutz Tze'elim; the wounded went on to Soroka hospital.
 'I stared death in the face,' he said.
 'But I knew I couldn't give up on my missions.'

 The Morning Around the Minibus